On the Hierarchical Community Structure of Practical Boolean Formulas: Introduction

 \section{Introduction}

 Over the last two decades, Conflict-Driven Clause-Learning (CDCL) SAT solvers have had a dramatic impact on many sub-fields of software engineering~\cite{cadar2008exe}, formal methods~\cite{clarke2018model}, security~\cite{dolby2007security,xie2005security}, and AI~\cite{blum1997fast}, thanks to their ability to solve large real-world instances with tens of millions of variables and clauses~\cite{SATcomp}, notwithstanding the fact that the Boolean satisfiability (SAT) problem is known to be NP-complete and is believed to be intractable~\cite{cook1971complexity}.
-This apparent contradiction can be explained away by observing that the NP-completeness of the SAT problem is established in a worst-case setting, while the dramatic efficiency of modern SAT solvers is witnessed over ``practical'' instances.
+A plausible explanation of this apparent contradiction would be that NP-completeness of the SAT problem is established in a worst-case setting, while the dramatic efficiency of modern SAT solvers is witnessed over ``practical'' instances.
 However, despite over two decades of effort, we still do not have an appropriate mathematical characterization of practical instances (or a suitable subset thereof) and attendant complexity-theoretic upper and lower bounds.
-Hence, this gap between theory and practice is rightly considered as one of the central problems in solver research by theorists and practitioners alike.
+This gap between theory and practice is rightly considered one of the central problems in solver research by theorists and practitioners alike.